-During his reign, Maksymin distinguished himself by changing his policy towards Christians (compared to the reign of Alexander).
+During his reign, Maximinus distinguished himself by changing his policy toward Christians (compared to the reign of Alexander).
 Maximinus saw Christians as a serious threat to the state and thus ordered the religion to be ruthlessly exterminated and persecuted.
 It was then that the Bishop of Rome, Pontian, and his successor, Anterus, were martyred.

 Moving on to the battles at the borders, mention should be made of the first campaign of Maximinus, against the Alamans, whom the emperor defeated despite the heavy losses suffered in the swamps in Agri Decumates.
 After the victory, Maximine assumed the title of Germanicus Maximus, appointed his son Caesar and princeps iuventutis, and deified his wife.
 Presumably, Maximine launched a second campaign deeper into Germania, defeating the Germanic tribe on the Weser River.
 After securing the Germanic border, Maximine went to the Sirmium winter camp in Pannonia to fight the Dacians and the Sarmatians in the winter of 235-236 CE.